 Effective June 30, 2023, Tracy Sherren, the REIT's President and Chief Financial Officer and President, Canadian Commercial, Starlight, retired from her executive positions at the REIT and Starlight.
-Ms. Sherren will remain as a trustee of the REIT.
-Martin Liddell, the current Chief Financial Officer at Starlight, was appointed as Chief Financial Officer of the REIT in addition to his positions at Starlight.
+Ms. Sherren will remain as a Trustee of the REIT.
+Martin Liddell, the current Chief Financial Officer at Starlight, was appointed as Chief Financial Officer of the REIT, effective July 1, 2023, in addition to his positions at Starlight.

-Subsequent events
+Subsequent Events